 Here’s Why Filipino Christmas Parties Are the Most Festive Events of the Year

 You have probably heard the phrase “It’s more fun in the Philippines!”
 There hasn’t been a more fitting tagline for a country that loves celebrations so much.
 All year round, there seems to be a celebration going on in every corner of this Southeast Asian nation.
-It culminates during the Christmas season, which should be noted is celebrated in the Philippines as early as September.
+It culminates during the Christmas season with the commencement of a series of Filipino Christmas parties, which should be noted is celebrated in the Philippines as early as September.

 A big part of the holidays for Filipinos are annual Christmas parties.
-Most foreigners find themselves surprised at how festive Filipino Christmas parties can be, so much so that they want to attend another one the next year.
-Filipino Christmas parties are overflowing with food, drinks, and gifts.
+Most foreigners find themselves surprised at how festive Filipino Christmas parties can be.
+Overflowing with food, drinks, and gifts.
 It perfectly complements the cheery disposition of the Filipino people.